ARMmbed/mbed-os-5-docs/docs/api/platform/Error.md

 Some applications may want to do custom error handling when an error is reported using `MBED_ERROR()` or `MBED_WARNING()`.
 Applications can accomplish this by registering an error hook function with the Mbed OS error handling system using the **mbed_set_error_hook()** API.
 This function is called with error context information whenever the system handles an **MBED_ERROR()** or **MBED_WARNING()** invocation.
 This function should be implemented for re-entrancy because multiple threads may invoke `MBED_ERROR()` or `MBED_WARNING()`, which may cause the error hook to be called in parallel.

 ### Crash reporting and auto-reboot
-Whenever a fatal error happens in the system, MbedOS error handling system collects key information such as error code, error location, register context(in the case of fault exceptions) etc. and stores them in a special area in RAM region called Crash-data-RAM.
+Whenever a fatal error happens in the system, MbedOS error handling system collects key information such as error code, error location, register context(in the case of fault exceptions) etc. and stores them in a reserved RAM region called Crash-data-RAM.
 The error information stored in Crash-data-RAM is in binary format and follows the `mbed_error_ctx` structure defined in `mbed_error.h`.
 The system then triggers a warm-reset without losing the RAM contents where we have the error information collected.
 After the system reboots, during MbedOS initialization the Crash-data-RAM region is checked to find if there is valid error information captured.
 This is done by using a CRC value calculated over the stored error information and is appended as part of information stored in Crash-data-RAM.
 If the system detects that the reboot was triggered by a fatal error, it will invoke a callback function with a pointer to the error context structure stored in Crash-data-RAM.
 The default callback function is defined with `WEAK` attribute, which can be overridden by the application if required.
 Below is the signature for the callback:

 ```void mbed_error_reboot_callback(mbed_error_ctx *error_context);```